 - Changing.
 This is a transitional state that only appears when a standalone node is changing to be the first (Active) node in a cluster. - Node Status: The status of the current node, as reported by the node.
 This status can be: - Active.
 The current node is available, and part of an Active/Passive cluster. - Standalone.
-The current node is available, but is not part of an Active/Passive cluster. - Auto Failover: The current setting of the automatic failover switch.
+The current node is available, but is not part of an Active/Passive cluster.

+Note: After a clustered pair has been formed, the name of the Active node is displayed in brackets.

+- Auto Failover: The current setting of the automatic failover switch.
 The switch state is set by the cluster config CLI command.
 This status can be: - Enabled.
 Auto-failover of a correctly-configured Active/Passive pair will be attempted if the current Active node fails. - Disabled.
 Auto-failover is off.
 Manual failover of a correctly-configured Active/Passive pair is still supported.